Grades 9-10 overview

 deep service learning

-Through the internationally recognized PeaceJam curriculum, students identify service projects in our own and the greater community, and learn to engage service in a deeper, meaningful way through their studies of Nobel Peace price recipients.
+Through the internationally recognized PeaceJam curriculum, students identify service projects in our own and the greater community, and learn to engage service in a deeper, meaningful way through their studies of Nobel Peace prize recipients.

 Click here to learn more about the Peacejam service, social justice, & peace studies curriculum